-Trimming Dogs Nails Are Important for their Health
+Trimming Dog Nails is Important for their Health

-An important part of your Dachshund’s grooming routine is trimming his nails.
-To begin with, it seems as though Dachshund nails tend to be a little longer than some other dogs, or at least we’ve noticed Sampson’s front nails in particular grow quickly.
+An important part of your Dachshund’s grooming routine should be trimming nails.
+To begin with, it seems as though Dachshund nails tend to grow pretty fast.
+Or at least we’ve noticed Sampson’s front nails in particular grow quickly.
 Letting your Dachshunds nails get too long can mean injury and other health problems.

 Dog nails that are too long can get caught on carpets or other objects and get pulled from the nail beds.
 With every step, long nails will impact the ground, displacing the normal position of the toe, causing pain and even lameness in your Dachshund.
 If you hear too much ‘clickity click’ when they trot around, it may be a sign that the nails are too long.